Anduin2017/AnduinOS-Docs/Install/Install-AnduinOS-From-USB.md

 1. **Select Language**: Choose the language you want to use during the installation process.
 2. **Select Keyboard Layout**: Choose the keyboard layout you want to use.
 3. **Updates and Other Software**: Choose whether you want to install updates and third-party software during the installation process.
 4. **Setup Disk**: Choose the disk where you want to install AnduinOS.
-You can also choose to encrypt the disk or use LVM.
+You can also choose to encrypt the disk with LVM.
 5. **Location**: Choose your location to set the time zone.
 6. **User Information**: Enter your name, username, and password for the new user account.
 7. **Installation**: The installation process will start, and you can see the progress on the screen.